pimutils/khal/doc/source/configspec.rst

 The [keybindings] section
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-keybindings for :command:`ikhal` are set here.
-You can bind more than one key
+Keybindings for :command:`ikhal` are set here.
+You can bind more then one key
 (combination) to a command by supplying a comma-separated list of keys.
 For binding key combinations concatenate them keys (with a space in
 between), e.g. **ctrl n**.